 1st grade Halloween storytelling – full lesson plan packed with activities: Rod Campbell – Scary Things

 The lesson plan presented in the presentation below involved creating a creative storytelling lesson for the 1st grade.
 The topic was Halloween, so I selected a book by Rod Campbell – Scary Things.
-The learners are not native speakers, so the lesson plan is developed based on a very simple book.
+The learners are not native speakers, so the lesson plan is developed based on a simple book.

 Additional references for further learning: